Sometimes it’s hard to tell if you’re raising a spoiled child. Here are 9 warning signs to let you know if you’re guilty:

-- Delayed gratification, or the idea that waiting and withholding now can reap more substantial rewards later (such as saving for a big-ticket item).
+- Delayed gratification: the idea that waiting can reap rewards later (such as saving for a big-ticket item).

 - Understanding their limits.
-They will constantly push their boundaries, sometimes to potentially unsafe or disastrous ends.
+A spoiled child will push her boundaries, sometimes to unsafe or disastrous ends.
 (Read why setting boundaries is so important.)

 - Healthy social life.
-Kids (and eventually, adults) don’t like being bossed around or constantly having to give in to someone’s whims every time.
+Kids (and adults) don’t like others bossing them around.
+A spoiled child wants others to bend to his whims every time.

 - Self-soothing.
-When we give in to every tantrum, kids are denied the ability to soothe themselves, whether by finding quiet time in their room, doing a new activity or breathing calmly.
+When we concede to every tantrum, we deny kids the ability to soothe themselves.

 #1: You give in to every request